nnaemekailoh/onprem-airgapped-k8s-platform/README.md

 **OpenTelemetry Collector:**
 Collects distributed traces and metrics for monitoring and observability of microservices.

-**Kiali:**
-Visualizes the service mesh topology, traffic, and performance metrics within Istio.
+Traces are key to understanding the end-to-end journey of a request through the system, and to see how much time is spent within each component.

 **Velero:**
 Provides backup and recovery capabilities for Kubernetes workloads.